Republic of the Rif: Background

-Rif War

 Following the allowance of its interests and recognition of its influence in northern Morocco through the 1904 Entente Cordiale, 1906 Algeciras Conference and 1907 Pact of Cartagena, Restoration-era Spain occupied Ras Kebdana, a town near the Moulouya River, in March 1908 and launched the Melillan and Kert campaigns against the Riffian tribes between 1909 and 1912.
 In June 1911, Spanish troops occupied Larache and Ksar el-Kebir.

 The Moroccan independence president Abd el-Krim (1882–1963) organized an armed revolution, the Rif War, against the Spanish and French colonial control of Morocco.
 The Spanish had faced unrest off and on from the 1890s, but in 1921 Spanish colonial troops were massacred at the Battle of Annual.
-Abd el-Krim founded an independent Republic, the Rif Republic, which operated until 1927 but had no formal international recognition.
+Abd el-Krim founded an independent Republic, the Rif Republic.

+Declaration of independence

+After the Battle of Annual in the summer of 1921, Abd-el-Krim felt more confident in effectively organizing and developing the Riffian movement, which had emerged throughout the Rif War.
+The territory of the Rif was liberated by the Riffian tribes.
+The lack of a coherent Riffian regular army and the absence of a central coordinating body among the Riffian tribes, as well as the management of their own economy and administration, led Abd-el-Krim to democratically hold a general congress.
+There, they could study and evaluate the situation following the victory and establish new tools for a more solid national liberation movement.
+The approach was accepted with great enthusiasm by the Riffians, and that was how the representatives of the tribes were invited to participate.

+The meeting took place on September 18, 1921.
+Abd el-Krim began with a major speech, in which he spoke about the relationship between the Rif, Spain, and Morocco.
+He denounced all forms of colonialism, both Spanish colonialism and French colonialism, and spoke against accepting any treaty with the Spanish protectorate in Morocco.

+We have never recognized this protectorate and we never will.
+We wish to be our own rulers and to maintain and preserve our legal and indisputable rights; we will defend our independence by all means at our disposal and raise our protest before the Spanish nation and before its intelligent people, who we believe do not dispute the legality of our demands.